We are committed to addressing our gender and ethnicity pay gaps.

 College context

-• The College’s Equality, Diversity & Inclusion Strategy Group is being developed into an Equality, Diversity & Inclusion Advisory Group, chaired by the Co-Associate Provosts (EDI).
-The Group, whose membership comprises representatives from across the College will invite experts, debate salient issues, and develop strategic and policy proposals in relation to equality, diversity and inclusivity matters that impact staff and students.
-The EDIAG will be supported by various sub-committees which report into it, including the Equality, Diversity and Inclusion Forum, the Disability Action Committee, the Athena Swan and Race Equality Charter Self-Assessment Teams, the Stonewall Action Committee, and other working groups that may be established for specific issues.
+• The College’s Equality, Diversity & Inclusion Strategy Group has been developed into an Equality, Diversity & Inclusion Advisory Group, chaired by the Co-Associate Provosts (EDI).
+The Group, whose membership comprises representatives from across the College has invited experts, debated salient issues, and developed strategic and policy proposals in relation to equality, diversity and inclusivity matters that impact staff and students.
+The EDIAG is supported by various sub-committees which report into it, including the Equality, Diversity and Inclusion Forum, the Disability Action Committee, the Athena Swan and Race Equality Charter Self-Assessment Teams, the Stonewall Action Committee, and other working groups.

-• The appointment of two Co-Associate Provosts (for Equality, Diversity and Inclusion), reporting to the Provost.
+• Two Co-Associate Provosts (for Equality, Diversity and Inclusion) were appointed and these report to the Provost.

-• The new People and Culture Committee (PCC), a sub-committee of the University Management Board which is chaired by the President, has assumed executive responsibility for delivering the College’s EDI strategy.
+• The new People and Culture Committee (PCC) is a sub-committee of the University Management Board.
+It is chaired by the President and has assumed executive responsibility for delivering the College’s EDI strategy.

-• The College continues to run centrally-supported diversity networks – Imperial As One for BAME staff, Able@Imperial for disabled staff, Imperial 600 for LGBT staff, Imperial’s Parents Network and Carers Network.
+• The College continues to run centrally-supported diversity networks – Imperial As One for BAME staff, Able@Imperial for disabled staff, Imperial 600 for LGBTQ+ staff, Imperial’s Parents Network and Carers Network, PA and Admin Network.

 • The College obtained a bronze Race Equality Charter (REC) in Autumn 2021 and is now focused on delivering its race equality action plan.